apache/beam/beam-site/contribute/contribution-guide.md

 ### Code Review and Revision

-During the code review process, don’t rebase your branch or otherwise modify published commits, since this can remove existing comment history and be confusing to the committer when reviewing.
+During the code review process, be careful about whether and when to rebase your branch or otherwise modify published commits, since this can remove existing comment history and be confusing to the committer when reviewing.
 When you make a revision, always push it in a new commit.

 Our GitHub mirror automatically provides pre-commit testing coverage using Jenkins.
 Please make sure those tests pass; the contribution cannot be merged